 The senior thesis is written on an islamicate subject under the supervision of an islamicate specialist in the appropriate department and the Program.

 Students take the regular senior departmental examination given by their department, except that a portion of it deals with the islamicate fields studied.
 These examinations are described in the sections of this catalog for each department.

 A student who completes the requirements of the program with satisfactory standing receives a certificate of proficiency in Near Eastern studies.
 A student who satisfactorily completes study abroad will have this fact noted on the certificate.

 To apply to the Program in Near Eastern Studies, please contact Jim LaRegina, the Undergraduate Administrator for the Department of Near Eastern Studies:

-You must also contact the acting Director of the Program, Professor Marina Rustow, to discuss your academic plan.
+You must also contact the Director of the Program, Professor Marina Rustow, to discuss your academic plan.